Flow-Challenge/.github/README.md

 ## Challenge Rules

-1. **Team Registration**:
-   - Each group must register for one of the two projects: PROJECT INITIALIZER TOOL or SNIPPET MANAGER TOOL.

-2. **Development Process**:
+1. **Development Process**:
    - Teams must use Flow for coding and integrating their solutions.
-This includes utilizing Flow's capabilities for generating code snippets and managing project structures.

-3. **Repository Management**:
+2. **Repository Management**:
    - Each project must maintain separate repositories for API and UI.
 Teams should follow best practices for version control and collaboration.

-4. **Documentation**:
-   - Teams are required to document their development process, including setup instructions, code explanations, and any challenges faced.
-This documentation should be included in each repository.

-5. **Submission**:
+3. **Submission**:
-   - Each team must submit their completed projects by the specified deadline.
+   - Each team must submit their completed projects.
 All code should be pushed to the respective repositories, and a final demonstration should be prepared.

-6. **Evaluation Criteria**:
+4. **Evaluation Criteria**:
    - Projects will be evaluated based on functionality, code quality, adherence to the rules, documentation, and creativity in utilizing Flow within the solutions.

-7. **Prizes**:
+5. **Prizes**:
    - Prizes will be awarded to the top-performing teams based on the evaluation criteria.